-Indigenous Peoples

-New Provisions and Improved Requirements
+Indigenous Peoples New Provisions and Improved Requirements

-IP identification based on 4 distinctiveness criteria (i) selfidentification, (ii) collective attachment to land, (ii) customary rights and (iv) distinct language.
-(Note, the "vulnerability" criteria in the SPS has been dropped)
+Objectives: Elaborated and detailed with FPIC inclusion IP identification based on 4 distinctiveness criteria (i) self-identification, (ii) collective attachment to land, (iii) customary institutions and laws and (iv) distinct language.
+(The "vulnerability" criterion is dropped)

-BCS replaced by FPIC : FPIC required under three circumstances: (i) when project has adverse impacts on IP land and natural resources; (ii) causes relocation of IPs from these lands; (iii) significant impacts on IPs' cultural heritage that is material to their identity and culture, and/or to ceremonial and/or spiritual aspects of their lives
+Broad Community Support replaced by Free Prior and Informed Consent (FPIC): FPIC required under three circumstances: (i) when project has adverse impacts on IP land and natural resources; (ii) causes relocation of IPs from these lands; (iii) significant impacts on IPs' cultural heritage that is material to their identity and culture, and/or to ceremonial and/or spiritual aspects of their lives.